-- trees.
+- Under the rule of Vikrant Singh, Sugandha was abounded in flowers, fruits and trees.
 It was dotted with parks and gardens in which the young as well as the old spent their leisure hours.
 The River Sundara that flowed through the kingdom remained always pure and clean.
 The river was revered by the people and no one polluted it. - 2.
 Lalit suggested Vaibhav Singh to make Sugandha a tourist place.
 He said that thousands of visitors would visit the kingdom and he would earn a great wealth. - 3.
 The river Sundara gradually grew disgusted with the state of affairs.
 Its clear and clean water was getting polluted everyday.
 Men, women and children threw food, waste papers and every kind of junk into its water.
-The boats invaded its privacy shattering its stillness and scaring away different kinds of fish which lived in the river. - 4.
-Within a year, Sugandha was completely transformed.
+The boats invaded its privacy shattering its stillness and scaring away different kinds of fish which lived in the river.

+- 4. Within a year, Sugandha was completely transformed.
 The trees were savagely cut and the wood was shipped to different countries.
-With the destruction of the forests, birds and animals lost their shelter.
+The destruction of the forests, birds and animals lost their shelter.
 Lalit got zoos constructed to house the animals and birds.
-The magnificent creatures, which used to roam in the forests and fly in the open skies in gay abandon, were now cooped up in small cages and tiny encloures. - 5.
+The magnificent creatures, which used to roam in the forests and fly in the open skies, were now cooped up in small cages and tiny encloures. - 5.
 Megh, the king of monsoon clouds who was the friend of Sundara, came to know about king Vaibhav Singh's betrayal of Sundara and decided to teach him a lesson.
 That year, the monsoon clouds stayed away and Sugandha started feeling a severe drought.
 Next year too, there was no rain.
 The artificial lake also dried up.
 Tourists stopped coming and Lalit suddenly decided to return to Paschim.
 Poor Vaibhav did not know what to do! - 6.
 When the old wise man, Acharya told Vaibhav Singh that there was only one way to end that crisis- to go to the Airawat mountain, the source of the river Sundara and pray for her for giveness, Vaibhav Singh sat on Airawat and prayed to Sundara to forgive him for the mistake of forsaking his father's legacy.
 She once again started flowing across the valley of Sugandha.
 Vaibhav Singh organized a plantation drive and thousands of saplings were planted.
 He closed down the zoos and released the birds and animals into the forests. - 7.
-He closed down the zoos and released the birds and animals into the forests. - 8.
-Man is happy only in the company of nature.
-People think they can exploit and conquer nature.
-The result of it is that they destroy it and disinherit themselves from it.
+He closed down the zoos and released the birds and animals into the forests.

-Convert the following words into verbs.
+Convert the following words into verbs: